-When determining what to buy and before applying GPP criteria in a procurement procedure, it is helpful for purchasers to understand the market.
+Prior to determining what to buy, and before considering GPP criteria in a procurement procedure, it is worthwhile for public authorities to gain an understanding of the market, in terms of technologies, products and other potential solutions.

 A dialogue with market parties before the procurement process begins can help identify innovative solutions which the public authority may not have been aware of.
 It can also assist the market in meeting the criteria which will be applied in the procurement process, by providing information about the public authority’s expected requirements.